A weekend in the Belluna Valley

-Beautifully because we were hosted of two absolutely welcoming and hospitable people: Olivo and Raissa, who in just over a day, from Saturday afternoon to Sunday evening, allowed us to live the local reality… carrying us around the valley, showing us very particular places and “telling us the story of places and people”
+Beautifully because we were hosted of a absolutely welcoming and hospitable person: Olivo, who in just over a day, from Saturday afternoon to Sunday evening, allowed us to live the local reality… carrying us around the valley, showing us very particular places and “telling us the story of places and people”

 Visiting the charming Feltre, on Sunday morning, it was wonderful.
 This little town is perched on a promontory at an altitude of just over 300 meters above sea level, to the west of the Piave River and at the slopes of the Dolomites.
 Walking through its narrow streets surrounded by beautiful old buildings is a pleasant jump in the past, into the history.

 Going to discover the old town of Belluno, built on a promontory and surrounded by ancient walls that defended it from the attacks of the enemies… it’s absolutely relaxing… and then… when we saw the park placed on its slopes, a park created with the local volunteer help!
 We have understood how much locals love their land and take care of it.

 At the end, we visited “Pedavena” and its homonymous brewery… with its particularly exciting history… It has made famous this town and its 4500 inhabitants.